nehbehl/nd013-c2-fusion-starter/writeup.md

 <img src="img/image5.png"/>

+Some of the clearly visible features include the chassis of the car, front bumper.
+In some cases the additional features include the headover lights, car front lights, rear window shields.
+These are identified through the intensity channels .
+The chassis of the car is the most prominent identifiable feature from the lidar perspective.
+The images are analysed with different settings and the rear lights are the major stable components, also the bounding boxes are correctly assigned to the cars
 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
 Camera lidar fusion definitely adds more clarity and information to lidar only tracking.